simplex-chat/simplexmq/protocol/xftp.md

  - perform traffic correlation attacks against senders and recipients and correlate senders and recipients within the monitored set, frustrated by the number of users on the servers.

- - observe how much traffic is being sent, and make guesses as to its purpose
+ - observe how much traffic is being sent, and make guesses as to its purpose.

+ - in case of a compromised transport protocol, correlate file senders and receivers.

-*cannot, even in case of a compromised transport protocol:*
+*cannot, in case of a non-compromised transport protocol:*

- - perform traffic correlation attacks with any increase in efficiency over a non-compromised transport protocol
+ - perform traffic correlation attacks.

 #### XFTP server